Lubo Lapsansky

-Lubomir Lapsansky (born 9 May 1972) is a Slovak former footballer who is last known to have played as a midfielder for Melbourne Knights.
+Lubomir Lapsansky (born 9 May 1972) is a Slovak former professional footballer who played as a midfielder.

 Early life

 Lapsansky get up in the old Czechoslovakia, where he began playing football, before moving to Australia in 1993 at the age of twenty-one.
 In Slovakia, he joined the youth academy of Slovak side FK Poprad as a youth player before starting his senior club career with Slovak side VSS Košice.

 Club career

 In 1994, Lapsansky signed for Australian side Melbourne Knights.
 He played alongside Australian internationals Mark Viduka and Danny Tiatto and helped the club win the league with a technical football style while making over seventy appearances.
 In 1997, he signed for Australian side Carlton, before returning to Melbourne Knights.
-In 2001, he signed for Australian side Parramatta Power, before returning to Melbourne Knights for the third and final time.
+In 2001, he signed for Australian side Parramatta Power, before returning to Melbourne Knights for a third and final time.

 International career

 Lapsansky was considered to be called up to the Australia men's national soccer team for the 2002 OFC Nations Cup by then coach Frank Farina but he never received a call up.